ethan-stone/obsidian-vault-knowledge-base/Altania DND Campaign/Notes.md

 The Millstone family at it's core is halflings.

 3 dark figures insult Bertram about the failure at Farowilt.
-Philanor
+Philanor is there!
+And Regis.
+Morgana was the